by Tony Vidler

 The final point is answering the inevitable question of “how long should the letter be?”.

 A letter should be as long as is necessary while being interesting to the reader.
+No more, and no less either.

-No more; no less.
 It really doesn’t matter if a letter is 5 pages long if it is engaging…people read novels all the time for entertainment, so the length is actually a moot point.
 However, if you can hit all the key points and provide a sound reason for them to talk to you all within a single page, then that is fantastic.

 If your marketing mix is lacking a genuinely personal touch that is not intrusive, then it just may be that a little bit of the old snail-mail might still have a use.